BiAPoL/blog/robert_haase/cupy_cucim/cupy_cucim.md

 * [cupy basics tutorial](https://docs.cupy.dev/en/stable/user_guide/basic.html)
 * [cucim example notebooks](https://github.com/rapidsai/cucim/blob/branch-0.20/notebooks/Welcome.ipynb)

 Before we start, we need to install CUDA and CUCIM it properly.
 The following commands make this notebook run in Google Colab.
+Installation instructions for linux can be found [here](https://github.com/rapidsai/cucim) and [other operating systems are not supported](https://github.com/rapidsai/cucim/issues/60) at the time of writing this.

 ```shell
 !curl https://colab.chainer.org/install | sh -